Threespot/TSM-vm-checkout/README.md

 #Virtual Machine Checkout

 Small productivity app for tracking the usage status of shared virtual machines.
-To prevent usage conflicts, a developer may open the VM-Checkout app, select an available VM from the list, and sign it out in their name.
+To prevent usage conflicts, a developer may open the VMCheckout app, select an available VM from the list, and sign it out in their name.
 When finished, they may release their claim.
 All checkouts are reset each night at midnight.

 ##Versions

-- `prod/` : Full-featured production version of the VM-Checkout app running on our Apps server.
+- `prod/` : Full-featured production version of the VMCheckout app running on Threespot's app server.
 Built with [Knockout.js](http://knockoutjs.com/ "Knockout.js").
 - `mvc-demos/` : Demo builds of the basic app functionality, built using a variety of MV* frameworks.
 Includes:
 	- [Angular.js](http://angularjs.org/ "Angular.js")
 	- [Backbone.js](http://backbonejs.org/ "Backbone.js")